tencentyun/TUIVoiceRoom/iOS/README.en.md

 ```
 TUIVoiceRoom
-├─ App              // Audio chat room homepage UI code and used images and internationalization string resources
-├─ Debug            // Key business code required for project debugging and running
-├─ Login            // Login UI and business logic code
+├─ Example                   // Project module, which provides the TUIVoiceRoom testing page
 ├─ Resources                 // Images and internationalization string resources required by the audio chat room feature
 ├─ Source                    // Core business logic code of audio chat room
-└─ TXAppBasic       // Dependent basic components of the project
+├─ TXAppBasic                // Dependent basic components of the project
+└─ TUIVoiceRoom.podspec      // CocoaPods podspec file of the TUIRoom component
 ```

 ## Environment Requirements